 •Corticosteroids—used when a person experiences a severe allergic reaction

-•Oral antibiotics—used when an infection arises due to a skin infection
+•Oral antibiotics—used when infection arises due to a skin infection

 How to Remove Bed Bugs

-Bed Bugs Treatments are a managed approach which requires action from both the Pest Controller and the customer.
+Bed Bugs Treatments are a managed approach that requires action from both the Pest Controller and the customer.
 When Bed Bugs have been identified as the biting insect.
 We then do a targeted treatment of low toxic chemicals and hot steam treatment.
 This is safe for both families and pets.
-The Pest Controller will give directions the customer to remove clothes from cupboards and material/cloth furnishing from the affected room and treat as directed.
+The Pest Controller will give directions to the customer to remove clothes from cupboards and material/cloth furnishing from the affected room and treat as directed.